-University of Washington in Seattle, WA
+University of Washington

+The University of Washington (UW) was ranked #1 by U.S. News & World Report among medical schools and hosts nearly 50 areas of medical services, including radiation oncology and radiology and imaging services.
 Students in the resident program spend the majority of their practicum hours at the UW Medical Center in Seattle.
-Upon completion of a residency program, most students select a fellowship program and specialize in areas such as neuroradiology, pediatric radiology, oncology radiation, cardiac imaging and musculoskeletal radiology.
+Upon completion of a residency program, most students select a fellowship program and specialize in areas such as neuroradiology, pediatric radiology, oncology radiation, cardiac imaging, and musculoskeletal radiology.

+The University of California in San Francisco (UCSF) was ranked #3 among medical schools by U.S. News & World Report and boasts some of the most technologically advanced radiology equipment and a high volume of imaging procedures per year.
 UCSF has two residency program options for those specializing in radiology.
 The diagnostic radiology program centers on general radiology, while the study of nuclear medicine, a radiology subspecialty, covers its use in diagnosing and treating cancers.
 The residency program for radiology is highly selective, and residents work at the UCSF Medical Center.

-Top Radiologists Schools
+Top Radiology Schools

-|Indiana University - Indianapolis||The university's School of Medicine receives about $110 million annually in grants from national organizations to further research|
+|Indiana University in Indianapolis||Indianapolis, IN||The School of Medicine receives about $110 million annually in grants from national organizations to further research|

-|Michigan State University||Offers multiple residency programs in Radiology||East Lansing, MI|
+|Michigan State University||East Lansing, MI||Offers multiple residency programs in Radiology|

-|University of Wisconsin - Madison||Students can access a 50,000-square-foot imaging sciences researches center with state-of-the-art equipment|
+|University of Wisconsin in Madison||Madison, WI||Students can access a 50,000-square-foot imaging sciences research center with state-of-the-art equipment|